 If you have been looking for an easy and tasty banana bread muffin recipe, look no further!
-These healthy banana bread muffins are light, moist and insanely delicious.
-This is a super flexible recipe (so use what you have on hand) and great way to use up browning bananas.
+These healthy banana bread muffins are light, moist, and insanely delicious.
+This is a super flexible recipe (so use what you have on hand) and a great way to use up browning bananas.

-This is arguably, the BEST banana muffin I have ever made.
-Outside of being insanely easy to make (this is a one bowl dump and stir recipe) these muffins are fluffy, moist and have the best banana flavor.
-PLUS, you can have lots of sun swapping out the stir-ins, so many options.
+This is arguably the BEST banana muffin I have ever made.
+In addition to being insanely easy to make (this is a one-bowl dump-and-stir recipe), these muffins are fluffy, moist, and have the best banana flavor.
+PLUS, you can have lots of fun swapping out the stir-ins—there are so many options.

 How Do You Make Banana Muffins From Scratch?